 You should use contactless payment if possible or find out if you can pay online in advance.

 Be aware of the surfaces you touch.
 Be careful not to touch your face.
 Cover your mouth and nose with a tissue or the inside of your elbow when coughing or sneezing.

 When finishing your journey wash your hands for at least 20 seconds or sanitise your hands as soon as possible.

 All licenced drivers working currently should ensure they adhere to the government guidance safer transport for operators, to protect both their health and the health of their passengers.

-The following products have been sanctioned for use with the proviso that drivers are aware that these do not offer full protection against the virus and they must continue to follow the government guidance, especially hand washing.
+Members have approved the use of the following with the proviso that drivers are aware that these do not offer full protection against the virus and they must continue to follow the government guidance about hand washing.

-If you wish to install a different product, please refer to the government guidance and submit full details of the product together with manufacture details and all safety information to email@example.com.
+If you wish to install a different shield system please refer to the government guidance and you must request the licensing officer to approve the system prior to installation.

-Vehicle renewals in the Bournemouth zone with an overdue Southcote Road mechanical certificate will as an interim measure be required to submit a MOT Certificate from a testing station dated within 7 days of the submission of your renewal paperwork.
+Vehicle renewals in the Bournemouth zone with an overdue Southcote Road mechanical certificate will be required to submit a MOT Certificate from a local testing station dated within 7 days of the submission of your renewal paperwork.

 New vehicle/replacement vehicle guidance: